hmrc/income-tax-mtd-changelog/README.md

 For Retrieve Business Details endpoint:

-*  Optional object `quarterlyTypeChoice` has been added to all the static and dynamic response objects.
+*  Return `quarterlyTypeChoice` object in all static and dynamic responses when testing with `Gov-Test-Scenario` headers.

 ### 24 June 2024